Fortress Europe: World War II defences

-In British phraseology, Fortress Europe meant the battle honour accorded to Royal Air Force and Allied squadrons during the war, but to qualify, operations had to be made by aircraft based in Britain against targets in Germany, Italy and other parts of German-occupied Europe, in the period from the fall of France to the Normandy invasion.
+In British phraseology, Fortress Europe meant the battle honour accorded to Royal Air Force and Allied squadrons during the war, but to qualify, operations had to be made by aircraft based in Britain against targets in Germany, Italy, and other parts of German-occupied Europe in the period from the fall of France to the Normandy invasion.

-Simultaneously, the term Festung Europa was being used by Nazi propaganda, namely to refer to Hitler's and the Wehrmacht's plans to fortify the whole of occupied Europe, in order to prevent an invasion by Allied forces.
-These measures included the construction of the Atlantic wall, along with the reorganization of the Luftwaffe for air defence.
-At the end of 1942, instructions by propaganda minister Joseph Goebbels were issued to press offices of to no longer use the term Fortress Europe because it had negative connotations.
+Simultaneously the term Festung Europa was being used in Nazi propaganda, namely to refer to Hitler's and the Wehrmacht's plans to fortify the whole of occupied Europe in order to prevent an invasion by Allied forces.
+These measures included the construction of the Atlantic wall along with the reorganization of the Luftwaffe for air defence.
+At the end of 1942 propaganda minister Joseph Goebbels issued instructions to press offices to no longer use the term Fortress Europe due to negative connotations.
 Fortresses are always prepared for siege and defense – "Europe", on the other hand, was on the offensive.
-Nevertheless, on March 24, 1943, in his speech at the University of Kharkiv, Reichsführer SS Heinrich Himmler used the term “Fortress Europe” three times.
+Nevertheless on March 24, 1943, in his speech at the University of Kharkiv, Reichsführer SS Heinrich Himmler used the term “Fortress Europe” three times.
 This fortress had to be defended again and again against the enemy in the east.
-In a historical digression, Heinrich Himmler went back to the “Mongol invasions” and said that the current war would “not be the last war with Asia”.
+In a historical digression Heinrich Himmler went back to the “Mongol invasions” and said that the current war would “not be the last war with Asia”.

-This use of the term Fortress Europe was subsequently adopted by correspondents and historians in the English language to describe the military efforts of the Axis powers at defending the continent from the Allies.
-For example George Ward Price wrote at the end of November that the biggest siege in world history was beginning, the “attack against Fortress Europe”.
+This use of Fortress Europe was subsequently adopted by correspondents and historians in the English language to describe the military efforts of the Axis powers to defend the continent from the Allies.
+For example, George Ward Price wrote at the end of November that the biggest siege in world history was beginning, the “attack against Fortress Europe”.